fbpx

 The Beginning

 The house was completed in 1868.
 It was built for Frederick Sargood.
 Sargood made his money selling soft-goods on the goldfields.
 The house is named after his mother’s maiden-name, Rippon.
 Lea is an English word for meadow.
-The property was a large, self-sufficient farm, about twice the size it is now.
+The property was a large, self sufficient suburban estate, about twice the size it is now.
 The mansion was originally 15 rooms; it currently has 33 rooms.
 Sargood moved in with his first wife, Marian, and their 9 surviving children.
 There were 7 maids, a butler, 7 gardeners, a coachman and a groom.
 Sargood was a typical man of the Victorian Age – visionary and practical.
 This resulted in an elaborate underground watering system and the house having its own electricity supply.
 Unusually for its time, the house had internal toilets.
 Sargood was a keen gardener who was particularly interested in orchids and ferns.
 A large number of plants were imported.

 Development